Lund Municipality: Localities

+Demographics

+This is a demographic table based on Lund Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 127,202 residents, including 93,503 Swedish citizens of voting age.
+57.1% voted for the left coalition and 41.4% for the right coalition.
+This was in stark contrast to the rest of the Skåne Southern constituency, that was won by the right with a sizeable margin.
+Indicators are in percentage points except population totals and income.

 Municipal council

-In the 2018 municipal election, no block was able to gain control of the executive, a five-party minority coalition consisting of the four Alliance parties and local party FörNyaLund was formed as a result.
+In the 2018 municipal election, no bloc was able to gain control of the executive, a five-party minority coalition consisting of the four Alliance parties and local party FörNyaLund was formed as a result.
 Philip Sandberg of the Liberals heads the executive.
 The election results are presented in the table below.
 The turnout was 86.37%.

 International relations

 Twin towns — sister cities

 The municipality is twinned with the following local government areas: